hferrone/FirebaseDebugger/README.md

 ### Installing

-You can download FirebaseDebugger from the [Unity Asset Store](https://assetstore.unity.com/) (preferred method), or you can download the whole project from the repo and drag/drop the entire Tools folder into your project.
+You can download <b>FirebaseDebugger</b> from the [Unity Asset Store](https://assetstore.unity.com/) (preferred method), or you can download the whole project from the repo and drag/drop the entire Tools folder into your project.

 ### Setup